 Cosmetic plastic surgery can cause much stress and anxiety in the weeks leading up to the operation.
-Many patients may begin to wonder what they will need to do prior to their Breast Augmentation, Rhinoplasty or any other surgical procedure, in order to reduce any risk associated with the operation and to ease the process of healing afterwards.
+Many patients may begin to wonder what they will need to do prior to their Breast Enlargement, Rhinoplasty or any other surgical procedure, in order to reduce any risk associated with the operation and to ease the process of healing afterwards.
 There are a number of necessary precautions to take in the weeks and days leading up to an operation.
 We’ve outlined the major guidelines below, but you should always consult with your doctor about any extra steps that you might need to take due to your unique circumstances.

 Steps to Take Two to Three Weeks Before Surgery